 |16.30||Closing of the course + Drink||Henk Noorman|

 The course fee is:

-*To be eligible for the reduced early bird fee you need to register before New date will follow for 2021.
+*To be eligible for the reduced early bird fee you need to register before 29 September 2021.
 If this date is exceeded, the regular fee applies.

 The fee includes course materials, lunches and the buffets and the course dinners as indicated on the program.
 The fee does not cover other meals or lodging.
 Hotel accommodation can be arranged at your request.